Sandbag has called for a series of rule changes to limit carbon emissions from the growing number of distributed peaking plants in the UK.

 The blog says the government should immediately move to close the loopholes, with the upcoming Electricity Market Reform (EMR) review providing an opportunity to do so.

-Peaking plants connected at the distribution level similarly enjoy a number of financial advantages over power stations connected to the transmission network.
-In June last year, Ofgem decided to drastically reduce the most valuable of these so-called “embedded benefits” – residual triad avoidance payments.
+Small-scale generators (less than 100MW) connected at the distribution level similarly enjoy a number of favourable network charging arrangements.
+In June last year, Ofgem decided to drastically reduce the most valuable of these so-called embedded benefits – residual triad avoidance payments.

-However, Sandbag said those that remain, in particular exemptions from balancing services use of system charges, are incentivising peaking plans to run outside of the natural merit order, just like the carbon price exemption.
-The think tank did not propose any specific remedies to prevent distributed generation from being “excessively rewarded” but welcomed Ofgem’s initiation of a targeted charging review to examine the current market design.
+However, Sandbag said those that remain, in particular exemptions from balancing services use of system charges, are incentivising reciprocating engines to run outside of the natural merit order, just as with the carbon price exemption.
+The think tank did not propose any specific remedies to prevent them from being “excessively rewarded” but welcomed Ofgem’s initiation of a targeted charging review to examine the current charging system.

 The organisation also raised concerns over a lack of transparency, explaining that there are currently “no published figures for the running hours of distributed generation”.
-It said the government should require distributed generators to release these numbers to enable further scrutiny of their emissions.
+It said the government should require peaking plants to release these numbers to enable further scrutiny of their emissions.